 Seasonal activities in Farragut State Park

 Farragut State Park is perfect for hikers of all ages and offers walking trails that are easy and some more difficult trails for seasoned hikers.
-If you're hiking as a family, especially with small children, squirrel Cache Trail is a great option, since it is only a little over a mile with no difficult terrains.
-However, if you're looking for the trails with the best views, the High Point Trail gives you some of the best views of Lake Pend Oreille and is only three miles long.
-So make sure you pack your hiking boots in your camper!
+If you are hiking as a family, especially with small children, Squirrel Cache Trail is a great option, since it is only a little over a mile with no difficult terrains.
+However, if you are looking for the trails with the best views, the High Point Trail gives you some of the best views of Lake Pend Oreille and is only three miles long.
+So, make sure you pack your hiking boots in your camper!

 One unique feature of Farragut State Park are the large disc golf courses.
 Disc golf is not too difficult to master and is lots of fun for the whole family.
 Several courses are set up in a large field by the Locust Grove group campground and make the perfect activity for a family afternoon during the spring and summer months.
 Disc golf is not necessarily a traditional camping activity but can be a great way to spend a few hours goofing around, especially if you have never played before.

 Besides chilling in your RV, boating on Lake Pend Oreille has got to be one of the most relaxing things to do in the park, and luckily there are many ways to do it.
 Not only are there boat rentals available a few miles from the park, but there is also a boat launch area available so you can easily venture out onto the lake.
 Scenic Bay is the perfect place for a romantic afternoon or a little family bonding.
 Whether you are out to catch some fish for dinner or just want to explore the lake and all of its hidden coves, this lake has something for everyone to enjoy.